Maui beach with palm trees and the West Maui Mountains rising behind, calm turquoise water in foreground

 9.6Location

-Why for a family holiday — Outrigger Ka'anapali Beach Resort (formerly Ka'anapali Beach Hotel until 2024) is the working value-tier family resort on Ka'anapali — 432 rooms across multiple buildings on a beachfront position immediately south of Black Rock.
-The asset is the working Hawaiian-cultural depth at…
+Why for a family holiday: Outrigger Ka'anapali Beach Resort (formerly Ka'anapali Beach Hotel until 2024) is the value-tier family resort on Ka'anapali, 432 rooms across multiple buildings on a beachfront position immediately south of Black Rock.
+The asset is the Hawaiian-cultural programming, run daily and taken seriously, at a rate well under the flagship resorts.

 Best room: Two-Bedroom Suite (the family-of-four flagship) or Ocean View Room for the entry-level family option.